uiceds/project-team-go/manuscript.md

 *Figure 3.1.3 Cotton Production Distribution by County in the United States *

-The figures above (Figure3.1.1, 3.1.2, 3.1.3) show an overlay analysis of the distribution percentages of corn, wheat, and cotton yields in the United States with climate zones.
-Our team determined the range of temperature and precipitation data needed by examining these overlays.
+The figures above (Figure3.1.1, 3.1.2, 3.1.3) show an overlay analysis of the major production areas of corn, wheat, and cotton in the US, along with different climate zones.
+Meteorological data from typical cities within these climate zones were gathered and sepcified.
+The range of temperature and precipitation in the past 20 years were needed to examine these overlays.

 We can clearly see the locations where each crop's high-yield regions intersect with various climate zones, enabling us to understand how climate factors influence each crop's growth conditions.